 This article is part of the #VanLife series where I talked about converting our Sprinter van: what goes into building it, our daily life on the road, and other sorts of fun and challenging things about living and traveling full time in a van.

 One of the first things I researched into after deciding to travel and live in a van full time was the best solar power system to install (or should we say, easiest?).
 With our gadget and Internet addiction, there was no way we could just depend on the van’s cigarette lighter. *shiver*

 Solar power setup, along with much of everything else involved in retrofitting a van to live in, was a subject neither Jack nor I knew much about.

 It’s a world consisting of solar panel, converter, inverter, and batteries.
 Which ones to get (and there are so many to choose from) and how to connect them all together?
 It was a big puzzle.

 In the end we decided to take the easy way out and get ourselves a Yeti 400 from Goalzero.
 This is pretty much the closest thing to a solar system plug-n-play out there.

-The Goalzero Yeti 400 and our 100W solar panel became the meat and bone of our solar system.
-The following is my attempt at explaining why and how we did what we did.
+The Goalzero Yeti 400 and our 100W solar panel became the meat and bone of our van solar system.
+The following is my attempt at explaining how we set up our solar power system for our adventure van.